810Teams/nihongo-learning-tools/README.md

-# Kanji Tracker
+# Progress Tracker

-Kanji Tracker application runs on Terminal.
+Progress Tracker application runs on Terminal.

 ## Download

-The application is available for download in the [Releases](https://github.com/810Teams/personal-kanji-tracker/releases) tab.
-If not available in the releases tab, [download zip](https://github.com/810Teams/personal-kanji-tracker/archive/master.zip) instead on the master branch.
+The application is available for download in the [Releases](https://github.com/810Teams/progress-tracker/releases) tab.
+If not available in the releases tab, [download zip](https://github.com/810Teams/progress-tracker/archive/master.zip) instead on the master branch.

 ## Compatibility